stefaniamangir6/ConnectFour/README.md

 # ConnectFour
 Console-based game where the user plays against the computer.
+The computer player employs a strategy when making its moves in order to attempt to win the game and provide an entertaining opponent for the human player, by blocking his/her attempts at 1-move victory.

 <img width="277" alt="Screenshot 2022-02-17 at 16 41 47" src="https://user-images.githubusercontent.com/99746651/154504832-43dd39e9-33a5-4b8c-be89-f033dd8ccd5e.png">